behnammodi/jetemit/README.md

 unsubscribeOf('TIME')

 /**
- * unsubscribe a Function which subscribed for TIME
+ * Unsubscribe a Function which subscribed for TIME
  */
-unsubscribeOf('TIME',someFunction)
+unsubscribeOf('TIME',timeFunction)

 unsubscribe();
 ```